 “Life is at its most precarious in the villages of Darfur this year.
-Floods, droughts, Covid-19 and now inflation soaring to over 200% means the situation is now more desperate than ever.
-The risk of starvation to countless families is real and we are determined to do all we can to raise awareness of such terrible hardship and we are asking for your help,” said Patricia Parker, MBE Founder of Kids for Kids.
+When I returned to England, after my long awaited visit to our villages this Spring, I knew we faced the biggest challenge ever.
+The risk of starvation to countless families this summer is real and I was determined to do all I could to raise awareness of such a terrible disaster and to ask your help,” said Patricia Parker, MBE Founder of Kids for Kids.
 “What I could not have predicted was the pandemic, and its potential consequences in a region where there is no health care.
 There are three things we can do – please help me!“

 1 – Provide soap.
 We are told that washing hands properly with soap and water is the best, and perhaps the only, realistic defence against this terrible virus.
 Read our Soap Appeal now and Donate Soap Here!